BerenMillidge/FEP_Active_Inference_Papers/README.md

 ## Acknowledgements

-Many thanks to @conorheins, Tomasz Korbak, and Manuel Baltieri for their helpful suggestions.
+Many thanks to @conorheins, Tomasz Korbak, Ryan Smith, and Manuel Baltieri for their helpful suggestions.